microsoft/SEAL/README.md

 #### .NET Unit Tests

-Build the SEALNet Test project `dotnet\tests\SEALNetTest.csproj` from `SEAL.sln`.
+Build the SEALNetTest project `dotnet\tests\SEALNetTest.csproj` from `SEAL.sln`.
 This results in the assembly `SEALNetTest.dll` to be created in `bin\dotnet\$(Configuration)\netcoreapp3.1`.
-The project takes care of copying the native SEALNetNative library to the output directory.
+The project takes care of copying the native SEAL_C library to the output directory.

 #### Using Microsoft SEAL for .NET in Your Own Application